DattaHub/inversemean/README.md

   Data Release 1 (GDR1) dataset in Section 7.
 - `Rcodes/experiments/MCMC_diagnostics.r` - MCMC convergence diagnostics (ACF plots, trace plots) and posterior predictive checks (Appendix A.3--A.4).
-- Sensitivity analyses with respect to measurement error and prior scale (Appendix A.5--A.6).

 ### Dependencies